suthan-k/US-Candy-Distributor-DW/README.md

 #### **Source Files \-\> Operational Databases \-\> Data Warehouse**

-* **Operational Databases:** Raw source files were first normalized into three distinct OLTP databases (ManufacturingDB, SalesDB, LogisticsDB) to simulate a real-world enterprise environment.
+* **Operational Databases:** Raw source files were first normalized into three distinct OLTP databases (CandyManufacturingDB, CandySalesDB, CandyLogisticsDB) to simulate a real-world enterprise environment.
 * **Data Warehouse:** A dimensional model was designed using a **Star Schema**.
 This model is optimized for fast analytical queries and is the industry standard for BI tools.

 ## **2\.
 ETL Process using SSIS**